The smallest possible additive-multiplicative magic square

 In 2005, I constructed a 6x6 multiplicative magic square with partial add-mult properties: its 6 rows are additive-multiplicative.
 In 2007, Lee Morgenstern constructed the first known 6x6 add-mult semi-magic squares.
 Here are the best possible semi-magic examples.
 The first square has one additive magic diagonal.
 And the second square has one additive magic diagonal and one multiplicative magic diagonal.

 Interesting observation on the previous square: it uses the first consecutive integers 1, 2, 3, 4, 5, 6, 7.
-Not fully sure that this square has the smallest possible P, but it has the smallest known P.
+It is not for sure that this square has the smallest possible P, but it has the smallest known P.

 We don't know if 6x6 add-mult magic squares are possible.
 The second square above (Smallest S = 289) has 13 of 14 correct sums, and 13 of 14 correct products: total 26 out of 28, not an additive magic square, and not a multiplicative magic square.
 Here is a square with 14 of 14 correct sums, and 12 of 14 correct products: still 26 out of 28, still not a multiplicative magic square, but this is now an additive magic square!